 Credit risk is managed through the application of credit approvals, setting credit limits, background search and monitoring procedures.
 Cash terms and advance payments are required for customers with lower credit standing.
 For customers exceeding their credit terms, we would meet these customers to resolve the payment.
 In deciding whether an extension in credit terms would be granted.
 The management takes into consideration of factors such as long-term relationships, payment history, creditworthiness and financial position of the customers.
-As we practice strict credit control policies, the Group does not expect to reduce the credit risk of the group.
+As we practice strict credit control policies, the Group does not expect to incur material credit losses on its receivables or other financial instrument, if any.